usc-bbdl/usc-bbdl.github.io/people.md

 permalink: /people/
 menu: main
 ---
-# PI: Francisco Valero-Cuevas Ph.D.
+# PI: Francisco Valero-Cuevas, Ph.D.
 <img src="../Photos/FVC2.jpg"  width="50%" /><br><br>
 <a href="mailto:valero@usc.edu" target="_top">valero@usc.edu</a><br><br>
 *Francisco's Bio*
 I attended Swarthmore College from 1984-88 where I obtained a BS degree in Engineering.
 After spending a year in the Indian subcontinent as a Thomas J Watson Fellow, I joined Queen's University in Ontario and worked with Dr. Carolyn Small.
-The research for my Masters Degree in Mechanical Engineering at Queen's focused on developing non-invasive methods to estimate the kinematic integrity of the wrist joint.  <br>
+The research for my Master's Degree in Mechanical Engineering at Queen's focused on developing non-invasive methods to estimate the kinematic integrity of the wrist joint.<br>
 In 1991, I joined the doctoral program in the Design Division of the Mechanical Engineering Department at Stanford University.
 I worked with Dr. Felix Zajac developing a realistic biomechanical model of the human digits.
-This research, done at the Rehabilitation R & D Center in Palo Alto, focused on predicting optimal coordination patterns of finger musculature during static force production.    <br>
+This research, done at the Rehabilitation R & D Center in Palo Alto, focused on predicting optimal coordination patterns of finger musculature during static force production.<br>
 After completing my doctoral degree in 1997, I joined the core faculty of the Biomechanical Engineering Division at Stanford University as a Research Associate and Lecturer.
 In 1999, I joined the faculty of the Sibley School of Mechanical and Aerospace Engineering at Cornell University as Assistant Professor, and was tenured in 2005.
 In 2007, I joined the faculty at the Department of Biomedical Engineering, and the Division of Biokinesiology & Physical Therapy at the University of Southern California as Associate Professor; where I was promoted to Full Professor in 2011.
 In 2013 I was elected Senior Member of the IEEE, and in 2014 to the College of Fellows of the American Institute for Medical and Biological Engineers.
+In 2018, I was awarded an Honorary Doctorate in Biology from Swarthmore College.<br>

 -------------------------------------------
 <br>